-Clients bring cats to me with complaints of tooth grinding not infrequently.
-When I was in general practice, many of the clients brought the issue to my attention only because the noises produced during grinding were annoying.
-Now, at the emergency hospital where I work, people generally bring their tooth grinding cats to me out of concern that a medical problem may be causing the phenomenon.
+Clients bring cats to me with complaints of cat teeth grinding not infrequently.
+When I was in general practice, many of the clients brought the issue to my attention only because the noises produced during said cat teeth grinding were annoying.
+Now, at the emergency hospital where I work, people generally bring their tooth-grinding cats to me out of concern that a medical problem may be causing the phenomenon.

 Like everything in medicine, tooth grinding has a fancy name: bruxism.
 Bruxism has many possible causes.